Rebecca Wagner, 2021

 Research Topic: Politics of Foreign Policy Change in Georgia and Kyrgyzstan

-Shairbek Juraev is currently a PhD candidate in the School of International Relations at the University of St Andrews.
+Shairbek Dzhuraev received his PhD in the School of International Relations at the University of St Andrews.
 He previously served as Deputy Director at OSCE Academy in Bishkek and as a Dean of Academic Development at American University of Central Asia.
 Shairbek taught courses in Central Asian politics, Foreign Policy Analysis and International Relations at various times at American University of Central Asia, OSCE Academy in Bishkek and European University at St Petersburg.
 His research interests include a wide range of political and policy issues in Central Asia, with particular focus on foreign policy, political institutions and regime dynamics in the region.
 Shairbek holds MSc in International Relations from London School of Economics (2005).

 Dr. Ana B. Perianes Bermúdez from Spain received her PhD in Peace and International Security at the General Gutiérrez Mellado University Institute on Peace, Security and Defence.
 She also holds a University Specialized Degree in Mediterranean, Near and Middle Eastern Security from the same University.